 3) The radiation angle came out of our talk with Orville and his other son.
 Nobody else seems to have reported the incident of the Air Force men taking readings.
 I still believe that the car was indicating an abnormal reading, then.
 Our checks showed normal readings.
 I doubt that radiation would linger for a week and then abruptly drop off to normal in a couple of days.
-It is a gradual, but steadily increasing process.
-Maybe this means something; maybe it wasn't a radiation device used to check the car.
+It is a gradual, but steadily decreasing process.
+The point remains, the highest readings were in the areas of the most metal.

 This unknown is listed as a CE-2 with E-M effects on car radio, car engine, speedometer, and telephone.

 The 1956 Ford Victoria was equipped with a magnetic speedometer which was probably giving false speed reading due to the UFO's E-M effects.
 This case was investigated by our NICAP Subcommittee AND a team of Air Force Project Blue Book physicists.
 Evidence gathered by the Air Force indicates that the car was slightly radioactive or magnetized.
 This was determined by the type of readings called off by members of the AF team as the family watched and listened.